pygame/pygame/docs/reST/ref/sound.rst

 | :sl:`pygame module for sound loading`

-The sound module is a thin wrapper around :mod:`pygame.mixer` and it's Sound class.
+The sound module is a thin wrapper around :mod:`pygame.mixer` and its Sound class.
 For more extensive documentation you should check there.

 .. versionadded:: 2.0